-- Tertiary Level Institutions students. - Registered students of the University who are repeating a course. - Registered students of the University who have not taken the course(s) previously but fall into one of the following categories: - (a) Students of the University who have not yet completed the requirements for the degree, diploma or certificate programme for which they are registered. - (b) Registered UWI students from other UWI campuses. - Students of the University who have been granted (a) leave of absence for Semester 1 and/or 2 preceding the Summer School, or (b) deferral of entry.
-Such students should register at the start of the Summer School, for Summer School only.
-Students on leave of absence for an entire year are not eligible for admission to Summer School courses. - Other persons, not students of UWI, who are eligible to matriculate at either the normal or lower level or as a Mature Student.
+- Tertiary Level Institutions students. - Registered students of the University who are repeating a course(s). - Registered students of the University who have not taken the course(s) previously but fall into one of the following categories: - (a) Students of the University who have not yet completed the requirements for the degree, diploma or certificate programme for which they are registered. - (b) Registered UWI students from other UWI campuses. - Students of the University who have been granted leave of absence for Semester 1 and/or 2 preceding the Summer School.
+Such students should register at the start of the Summer School for Summer School only. - Other persons, not students of UWI, who are eligible to matriculate at either the normal or lower level or as a Mature Student.
 (These students must also register with Admissions Section, Mona as Specially Admitted Students.) - At the discretion of the Dean.

-17.5 Academic Integrity
+18.4 Academic Integrity